Whisky Camp Guard Station

 Directions

-From Canyonville take West 1st Street and turn onto SE 3rd St/OR-227.
-Continue approximately 23 miles to Tiller and take a left onto Douglas County Road 46 just before the bridge crossing the South Umpqua River.
-From Tiller, take County Road 46 for 5 miles to Jackson Creek/Forest Service Road 29.
+From Canyonville, take West 1st Street and turn onto SE 3rd St/OR-227.
+Continue approximately 23 miles to Tiller.
+Turn left onto Douglas County Road 46 just before the bridge crossing the South Umpqua River.
+Take County Road 46 for 5 miles to the Jackson Creek/FS Road 29 turnoff.
 Turn right onto FS Road 29 and drive 9.7 miles to FS Road 2925.
-Turn right onto FS Road 2925, cross the bridge over Jackson Creek, and follow for 6.4 miles to FS Road 3114-600 spur.
-Turn right onto FS Road 3114-600 and follow 1.4 miles to a road with a locked gate on your left leading to spur Road 3114-645 down to Whisky Camp Cabin.
+Turn right onto FS Road 2925, cross the bridge over Jackson Creek, and follow for 6.4 miles to FS Road 3114-600 (do not take the earlier left onto FS Road 2925-600).
+Turn right onto FS Road 3114-600 and follow 1.4 miles to a locked gate on your left leading to spur Road 3114-645 and Whisky Camp.
+Use your combination to enter.

 Amenities